monkeywidget/argotifier/doc/Development-log.md

 - translation scenarios (with jasmine tests and mock data)
 - rails: translated_word#update and rspec
 - rails: translated_word#delete and rspec

-- CLI script for document output as CSV
-- CLI script for document input as CSV

 - web API for paragraph, range of paragraphs, and document
  - and tests